 VIEW: Selectable BSCAN (cross section), and DIGITS (large digits) views.
-Refer to page 42 for further info.

-B-START: Provides the user the ability to change the start position of the B-SCAN view.
-Adjusts the range of the scan bar in digits view.
 Refer to page 43 for further info.

+DELAY (B-START): Provides the user the ability to change the start position of the B-SCAN view.
+Refer to page 51 for further info.

-B-DEPTH: Provides the user the ability to change the overall depth of the viewable measurement area.
-Adjusts the range of the scan bar in digits view.
-Refer to page 47 for further info.
+RANGE (B-DEPTH): Provides the user the ability to change the overall depth of the viewable measurement area.
+It functions a lot like a zoom on a camera.
+Refer to page 53 for further info.

 B-SCAN SPEED: Controls the speed of the time based B-Scan with an arbitrary scale of 0-10, with 10 being the fastest scrolling speed.
 Default speed set at 6.
-Refer to page 47 for further info.
+Refer to page 55 for further info.